Emergent random matrix universality in quantum operator dynamics: Random matrix universality

 \section{Random matrix universality}

 While we developed the spectral bootstrap with the practical aim of recovering the spectral function $\Phi(\omega)$ from its Lanczos coefficients, as a byproduct we also get an estimate of the equilibrium measure $\sigma_{n}(\omega)$.
 We can use this to perform various self-consistency checks.
 In particular, while we cannot usually verify that a given many-body spectral function obeys all the assumptions under which we derive our results, we can at least check that our estimates of $\Phi(\omega)$ and $\sigma_{n}(\omega)$ are consistent with the behavior expected given those assumptions.
 One notable example is the emergence of `universality' akin to that governing eigenvalue correlations in random matrix theory (RMT)~\cite{kuijlaarsUniversality2011}.
 Just as universality appears in the $n \to \infty$ of $n \times n$ random matrices, here it should appear in the limit $n \to \infty$ of large Lanczos index.

 From a physical point of view, this RMT-like universality is interesting because it seems to be `superuniversal', in the sense that it can appear not only for chaotic models, which might be expected from studies of eigenstate thermalization~\cite{dalessioQuantumChaosEigenstate2016}, but also in integrable and non-interacting models, provided they have sufficiently smooth spectral functions in the thermodynamic limit.
 What changes between these classes of operator dynamics is the $n$-dependence of the frequency scale on which this RMT universality appears, due to the different scaling of $b_{n}$.

+We expect this section to be of most interest to readers already familiar with universality of eigenvalue correlations in random matrix theory.
+Nonetheless, we first provide the necessary background before illustrating our results.